nourbalaha/file-downloader-js/README.md

 ## Introduction

-File Downloader JS is a simple package that allows you to download a file from the browser.
+File Downloader JS is a simple package that allows you to download a file from the browser
----

-### Install with npm:
+### Install with npm

 ```sh
 npm install file-downloader-js --save
 ```

-### Install with yarn:
+### Install with yarn

 ```sh
 yarn add file-downloader-js